dalgaaf/Cephalocon-Genf-2024-librmb/markdown/placement.md

 - 40 or 80G interconnect between FCs and to spine
 - interconnect must not reflect theoretical rack/FC bandwidth
 - L2 terminated in rack, L3 for rest
+- will be updated to 100G + may 25G to the Ceph nodes

 <!-- .slide: data-state="normal" id="placement-1" data-timing="20s" data-menu-title="Data safety" -->
 ## Requirements for Production